Table of Contents

 What are mast cells?

 Mast cells make a chemical called histamine.
-Normally, this chemical serves as a kind of alarm to let the immune system know that an infection is attacking part of the body.
-Histamine can cause swelling, itching and redness when your body reacts to something like an insect bite or a bee sting (called an allergic reaction).
+Normally, this chemical serves as a kind of alarm.
+It lets the immune system know that an infection is attacking part of the body.
+Histamine can cause swelling, itching, and redness.
+It is released when your body reacts to something like an insect bite or a bee sting (called an allergic reaction).

 The symptoms are different, depending on where the extra mast cells are.
 If there are too many mast cells in your skin, you might have a red and itchy rash.
 You could get hives or have a rash that looks like freckles.
 If you rub the rash, it may get red and swollen.
 Sometimes the mast cells collect at one spot in your skin and cause one large lump.

 If the mast cells are in your stomach and intestines, you might have diarrhea and stomach pain.
-However, this is a more rare form of mastocytosis.
+This is a more rare form of mastocytosis.

 In some people, the extra mast cells cause a serious reaction, similar to a bad allergy reaction.
 This kind of serious reaction is very rare.
 Their blood pressure may suddenly drop to a low level, causing them to faint.
 They may have trouble breathing.
 This reaction can cause death if treatment isn’t started right away.